PrairieLearn/PrairieLearn/docs/elements.md

 Provides a way to accept file uploads as part of an answer.
 They will be stored in [the format expected by externally graded questions](externalGrading.md#file-submission-format).

+Note that there is a file size limit of **5 MB per answer**.
+This limit is not customizable as larger requests will be rejected by the server.
+For the same reason, it is also not possible to bypass the limit by using multiple `pl-file-upload` elements in the same question.
+To avoid unexpected errors or potentially misleading error messages for large file uploads, we recommend not using more than one `pl-file-upload` element per question.

 #### Sample element

 ![](elements/pl-file-upload.png)